Hodgkin Lymphoma Child

 Chemotherapy and Radiation Therapy

 Chemotherapy is the use of drugs to kill cancer cells.
 The drugs enter the bloodstream and travel through the body killing mostly cancer cells.
-With radiation therapy , radiation is directed at a specific area to kill the cancer cells.
-In many cases, both chemotherapy and radiation are used.
+With radiation therapy , radiation is aimed at a specific area to kill the cancer cells.
+Some children may have both chemotherapy and radiation.

-- Peripheral blood stem cell transplantation—Stem cells are removed from circulating blood before chemotherapy or radiation treatment.
+- Peripheral blood stem cell transplantation—Stem cells are removed from the blood before chemotherapy or radiation treatment.
 After treatment is done, the stem cells are then placed back into the blood.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.